 Indeed, if Clearcast had had one they would probably have been able to nip the firestorm in the bud, and certainly could have dealt with it a lot better.
 This is because monitoring the socialsphere can give clear insights in to what is gaining momentum before it hits critical mass, and so they would have had time to correct the misinformation by Iceland before it became the accepted story.
 This in turn could well have saved their staff from becoming collateral damage in a war that really had nothing to do with them.

 As the Scout motto says, ‘Be prepared’.
 In the case of a modern brand that means having a social media crisis plan in place, regardless of whether you think it’ll ever be needed or not.
 Need some guidance, tips, practical action points?
-Then download our free Guide to How To Manage a Social Media Crisis.
+Then let’s talk.